fontanads/analytics_case_202402/README.md

 Please also consider what other data or information you would request, in order to gain additional insight.

+## current ideas (backlog)

+- super region to super region Sankey plot of net orders and net gross bookings
+- YoY growth (orders and gross bookings)
+- Mobile flag to explain uplift ("test"/causal effect)
+  - mobile (all) vs. desktop
+  - mobile app vs mobile web (exclude desktop)
+- breakdown APAC 2022-W45 to identify why is it doubled in gross bookings

+## Extra Information that would be useful

+- dimension of "Age range" of customers, to check for trends in mobile vs. desktop
+- if it was customer level data, prior spending features would be useful
+- number of cancelled orders and number of total orders would be usefull to calculate cancelling ratio and check for effects on it
+- gross bookings of cancelled orders would also be interesting to understand if there is imbalance of avg. ticket and if this affects prob. of cancelling

 ## Notes about the dataset